 In the Junior School students are nurtured within their class group.
 Teachers in each class work in a team with the Key Teacher and the Head of the Junior School, to monitor academic progress, counsel about individual problems and foster personal development.
 The Chaplain, College Psychologist, Special Needs Coordinator and Dean of Students provide specialist support.

 The socio-emotional and spiritual well being of students is seen as a high priority in the College.
-The Pastoral Care Class and Teacher are important elements of stability and support for students and they stay with the same PC Teacher for the three years of Middle School.
-The relationship with the Pastoral Care Teacher is central to this care.
-Pastoral Care is overseen by the Head of Middle School and the Special Needs Coordinator, Chaplain, School Counsellor, Psychologist and the Dean of Students provide specialist support.
+The Mentor Group and Mentor Teacher are important elements of stability and support for students and they stay with the same Mentor Teacher from Year 7-12.
+The relationship with the Mentor Teacher is central to this care.
+Pastoral care is overseen by the Deans of Year and the Educational Support Coordinator, Chaplain, School Counsellor, Psychologist and the Deputy Head of Middle School provide specialist support.

-In the Senior School, Heads of House are responsible for the pastoral care, discipline and uniform of the students in their House.
-Heads of House listen, encourage and support students, while also expecting high standards in appearance and behaviour.
-Using a coaching philosophy, they inspire and empower the students to take responsibility for their own decisions and together with the Special Needs Coordinator, College Counsellor, Chaplain, College Psychologist and Dean of Students, ensure that every individual student is provided with the highest level of support.
+In the Senior School, Deans of Year are responsible for the pastoral care, discipline and uniform of the students in their year group.
+Deans of Year listen, encourage and support students, while also expecting high standards in appearance and behaviour.
+Using a coaching philosophy, they inspire and empower the students to take responsibility for their own decisions and together with the Educational Support Coordinator, College Counsellor, Chaplain, College Psychologist and Head of Senior School, ensure that every individual student is provided with the highest level of support.